 - Share your hard-earned policy perks: Discounts on your policy can help offset the potential cost of adding an inexperienced driver.
 And your clean driving record can do the same.

-- Increased car insurance premium: According to the Insurance Institute for Highway Safety (IIHS), teen drivers have 3 times as many car accidents per mile as drivers 20 and older.
+- Increased auto insurance premium: According to the Insurance Institute for Highway Safety (IIHS), teen drivers have 3 times as many car accidents per mile as drivers 20 and older.
 And adding more risk to your policy (in the form of a newly minted driver) can increase what you pay for your policy.

 - Risking your policy perks: If your child causes an accident or gets multiple moving violations, you could see a rate increase and lose policy perks like the Good Driver discount or the Claim-Free discount.
 You might also have to pay out of pocket for damage your teen causes that exceed your coverage amounts.
 (For this reason, make sure you have adequate limits when insuring any freshly licensed family members.)

 But in some cases, a separate policy might make sense for your young driver.
 Say a parent recently was convicted of a DUI or multiple moving violations — a corresponding rate increase could be even higher if a teen driver is added to the parent's policy.
+Or if your teen is lucky enough to drive a high-end vehicle or sports car, insurance premiums might be too high to justify adding them to your own policy.

 In these cases, it may make sense to give a teen driver a fresh start when it comes to car insurance.